 Comments: Happy Birthday is sung for Adam, who was celebrating his 23rd birthday.
-The Alarm's Mike Peters and a saxophonist join U2 for Knockin' On Heaven's Door, which is the first of many times U2 cover the Bob Dylan song (though Bono himself had previously sung the song with The Alarm on 6 December 1982).
+It is sung by the audience a second time after Party Girl.
+The Alarm's Mike Peters and a saxophonist join U2 for Knockin' on Heaven's Door, which is the first of many times U2 cover the Bob Dylan song (though Bono himself had previously sung the song with The Alarm on 6 December 1982).
 Setlist and comment provided by U2gigs.com.

 We would like to know which shows you attended and which shows you are going to attend.
 On this page you can see which members attended or are going to attend this show.
 Maybe you can send some of them a private message to meet up or talk about this show.